drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_16.md

 #### After the lecture

-Students will be given reading and some practice exercises.
+Students given homework sheet 4 (Finite and infinitely repeated games)
 ### Assessment

 Assessment of the content covered in this lecture will be through examination questions asking student to write out extensive form game representations of games and interpret such representations.